Timendus/thumby-silicon8/README.md

 inefficient mess in the eyes of a "real" MicroPython developer.
 But this is a fun learning project for me 😄

+Also, the physical Thumby keychains haven't shipped yet, so I do not yet have access to the real hardware.
+This has so far been developed using the emulator in the [Thumby IDE](https://tinycircuits.github.io/).
+So we have to be patient to be able to finalise this project 📭

 ## Installation

 While it's not in the "Arcade" yet, you can manually download or copy & paste